C# Semaphoreslim (How It Works For Developers)

 During the operation of a program, the semaphore’s count can dynamically reach zero threads when all available permits have been acquired by threads.
 This state indicates that the maximum allowed concurrent accesses have been reached.

-If you wanted, could set the initial and maximum number of threads, starting the initial semaphore count at zero and then using a separate initialization task that increases the semaphore count when the resource is ready, allowing your chosen number of threads to proceed.
-When the semaphore count is zero, threads will wait when its trying to enter the semaphore, this is referred to as "block waiting".
+If you wanted, you could set the initial and maximum number of threads, starting the initial semaphore count at zero and then using a separate initialization task that increases the semaphore count when the resource is ready, allowing your chosen number of threads to proceed.
+When the semaphore count is zero, threads will wait when it's trying to enter the semaphore, this is referred to as "block waiting".

-You could keep track of the previous semaphore count to adjust the semaphore's behavior based on the previous count, you can then manipulate the semaphore accordingly (e.g., by releasing or waiting).
+You could keep track of the previous semaphore count to adjust the semaphore's behavior based on the previous count.
+You can then manipulate the semaphore accordingly (e.g., by releasing or waiting).
 As the threads release, the semaphore count is decreased.

 Console Output